 Since carpet cleaning mold ridden carpets is not effective, what do you do if you have moldy carpet?
 The carpet must be carefully pulled up, sealed in sturdy plastic garbage bags for safe disposal (to prevent spreading mold spores throughout the house when you carry the moldy carpets out), and replaced with new, mold-free carpets.
 If the moldy carpet is in a room that stays damp a lot, like a bathroom or laundry room, consider replacing the carpet with tile or linoleum instead, which is easier to keep dry and from which it is easier to remove mold if it ever becomes moldy in the future.

-We suggest consulting with a mold remediation professional before attempting to remove and replace moldy floorboards.
+We suggest consulting with a mold remediation professional before attempting to remove and replace moldy carpets, padding or floorboards.
 You would also do well to consult with a professional if you have mold covering a large area in your home, if you have mold in your air ducts, or if you have any respiratory problems such as asthma that might be made worse by exposure to mold during the cleanup process.
 Most mold remediation professionals offer free in-home consultations, so there’s nothing to lose by making an appointment.
-Get a list of experienced professionals near you by clicking the link.
+Get a list of experienced professionals near you by following the link.